woodbrettm/challenges/README.md

 ### Yarn

 If you don't have yarn installed globally, run `npm install -g yarn`.
-Once complete, you're able to run commands from the `package.json` file immediately. **No need to run** `yarn install`.
+Once complete, you're able to run commands from the `package.json` file immediately.

+To ensure the git hooks are properly installed, run: `yarn install`.

 ### Set Up Your Challenges Folder